postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 > If you are working with environment variables as part of a team, you will only be able to change initial values if you have [edit access to the environment](#managing-environment-roles).
 You can access all variables in environments shared with you, but may have read-only access to initial values if you have viewer role.

-Enter a name for your variable, and specify __Initial__ and __Current__ values for it—by default the current value will copy the initial value.
+Enter a name for your variable, and specify its __Initial__ and __Current__ values.
+By default the current value will copy the initial value.

 * The __Initial Value__ is synced to your account via the Postman servers and shared with any collaborators who have access to the environment.
 * The __Current Value__ is local to your Postman app, and is never synced to your account or shared with your team—_unless you choose to persist it_.

 To update the synced variable with your local value, set the initial value to the current value by selecting <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg" width="18px" style="vertical-align:middle;margin-bottom:5px"> to the right of the variable row and choosing __Persist__.
 To reset your local (current) value with the synced value shared with your workspace / collaborators, click __Reset__.
 You can persist or reset all values in the environment using __Persist All__ and __Reset All__.

-> You can also mask environment variables by changing their type to [secret](/docs/sending-requests/variables/#variable-types).
+You can also define environment variables by **Type**.
+Variables are automatically assigned the default type when created, which is shown as plain text and has no additional properties.
+You can change sensitive variables to [secret type](/docs/sending-requests/variables/#variable-types), which masks the initial and current values for all workspace members.
+Secret type can be used to prevent unintentional disclosure of sensitive data, including API secrets, passwords, tokens, and keys.

 ## Accessing environments